Employee Tax Forms

 Sales and Use Tax

 Sales tax is imposed on California vendors or out-of-state vendors who have a business location in California and engage in selling tangible personal property.
 UCSF is not exempt from sales tax in most cases.
 Sales tax rate is determined by the point of delivery.
-Vendors should be charging UCSF sales tax on purchases of tangible personal property and forwarding the collected payment of sales tax to the State of California Board of Equalization (BOE).
+Vendors should be charging UCSF sales tax on purchases of tangible personal property and forwarding the collected payment of sales tax to the California Department of Tax and Fee Administration (CDTFA).

 Use tax is a tax assessed against the purchaser of tangible personal property for the use of the property in California when California sales tax has not been charged.
 Use tax rate is determined by the final destination where the good is consumed or utilized.
 UCSF is responsible for accruing use tax on purchases of tangible personal property from vendors when sales tax has not been charged on the invoices.
 UCSF is also responsible for accruing use tax for self-consumption of the purchases of tangible personal property originally purchased for resale with Resale Certificate.
-The use tax accrued is paid directly to the State Board of Equalization (BOE) rather than to the vendor.
-Use tax generally applies to out-of-state vendors who are not registered with the California State Board of Equalization.
-Use tax is accumulated in the use tax natural class account (NCA) and paid to Board of Equalization (BOE) quarterly.
+The use tax accrued is paid directly to the California Department of Tax and Fee Administration (CDTFA) rather than to the vendor.
+Use tax generally applies to out-of-state vendors who are not registered with the California Department of Tax and Fee Administration (CDTFA).
+Use tax is accumulated in the use tax natural class account (NCA) and paid to California Department of Tax and Fee Administration (CDTFA) quarterly.

 Sales or use tax applies when: